Mcdonoughd/CS2223/README.md

 &nbsp;	  Books Required for The Course

+Dan's Solutions:
+&nbsp;	  The work done by myself during the course

 SedgewickAlgorithms4ed:
 &nbsp;	  Collection of all Inclass notes and code, and other cool Algorithmic Resourses